About the Fellowship:

-Applicants who have successfully completed a residency in any field of medicine and are either board-certified or board-eligible are welcome to apply.
+Applicants must have completed an ACGME-accredited residency program and are board-certified or board-eligible.
 Applicants should be eligible for a permanent Illinois medical license.
 H1B visa sponsorship is not currently offered.

 Please visit the UIC Graduate Medical Education Office for information on stipends and benefits, including the GME Policy Manual.